undergrad-partner-school

 Financial Aid

 According to the most recent data, 506 freshmen were awarded financial aid.
-The average financial aid package awarded to students amounted to $31,650.
+Students of this school received an average of $31,650 in financial help.

 Need-based

-There were 2,001 students who received need-based financial aid of any kind.
-The total number of students (including freshmen) who were determined to have financial need ended up being 2,105.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $3,589,748, and state $677,296.
+There were 2,001 students who got need-based financial aid of any kind.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 2,105.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $3,589,748, and state $677,296.
 The students of Emerson College received the -institutional need-based aid in the amount of $51,044,646, and external in the amount of $812,088.

 $13,299